AudioPixie/BPExplorerTracker/README.md

 **NOTE: Autotracking is currently incompatible with MacOSX**

-All builds come with a bundled compatible MelonLoader mod for autotracking hooking.
+All builds come bundled with a compatible MelonLoader mod for autotracking hooking.
 After installing MelonLoader, place ExplorerTrackerHook.dll in your mods folder.
-Assuming your filepath is the default one steam uses, this should be located at `C:/Program Files (x86)/Steam/steamapps/common/Blue Prince/Mods` (after installing MelonLoader).
+Assuming your filepath is the default one steam uses, this should be located at `C:/Program Files (x86)/Steam/steamapps/common/Blue Prince/Mods`.

 [Mod Repo to view source code](https://github.com/AudioPixie/ExplorerTrackerHook)